ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/document-extensions/attachments.markdown

    This is the name of the index that must be explicitly [called in the query](../../../studio/database/document-extensions/attachments#query-definition) to query this index.
 2. **Map Index Definition**
-   Define the index by selecting details to make available for the queries.
+   Index is defined by selecting details to make available for the queries.
    * See the [Code Walkthrough](https://demo.ravendb.net/demos/csharp/attachments/index-attachment-details#)
      to copy and play with the code sample used in this example.
    * See our Studio [Map-Index article](../../../studio/database/indexes/create-map-index)